richmahn/en_ta/translate/resources-clarify/title.md

-Notes that Include a Quote from the UDB
+Notes that Include a Quote from the UST